jimangel/website/content/en/blog/_posts/2021-12-15-pod-security-admission-beta.md

 ### Pod Security Standards

 In order to use Pod Security we first need to understand [Pod Security Standards](/docs/concepts/security/pod-security-standards/).
 These standards define three different policy levels that range from permissive to restrictive.
 These levels are as follows:
-   * Privileged — open and unrestricted
+   * `privileged` — open and unrestricted
-   * Baseline — Covers known privilege escalations while minimizing restrictions
+   * `baseline` — Covers known privilege escalations while minimizing restrictions
-   * Restricted — Highly restricted, hardening against known and unknown privilege escalations.
+   * `restricted` — Highly restricted, hardening against known and unknown privilege escalations.
 May cause compatibility issues

 Each of these policy levels define which fields are restricted within a pod specification and the allowed values.
 Some of the fields restricted by these policies include:
-   * `spec.securityContext`
+   * `spec.securityContext.sysctls`
    * `spec.hostNetwork`
    * `spec.volumes[*].hostPath`
-   * `spec.containers[*].securityContext`
+   * `spec.containers[*].securityContext.privileged`

 Policy levels are applied via labels on Namespace resources, which allows for granular per-namespace policy selection.
-The AdmissionConfiguration in the api server can also be configured to set cluster-wide default levels and exemptions.
+The AdmissionConfiguration in the API server can also be configured to set cluster-wide default levels and exemptions.

 ### Policy modes

 Policies are applied in a specific mode.
-Multiple modes (with different policies) can be set on the same namespace.
+Multiple modes (with different policy levels) can be set on the same namespace.
 Here is a list of modes:
    * `enforce` — Any Pods that violate the policy will be rejected
    * `audit` — Violations will be recorded as an annotation in the audit logs, but don't affect whether the pod is allowed.
    * `warn` — Violations will send a warning message back to the user, but don't affect whether the pod is allowed.

-In addition to modes you can also pin the policy to a specific version for example v1.22.
-Pinning to a specific version allows the behavior to remain consistent as the policy definition changes over Kubernetes releases.
-If pinning to a specific Pod Security Standard version in a Kubernetes release you should take the time to understand the Kubernetes [supported version policy](/releases/version-skew-policy/#supported-versions).
+In addition to modes you can also pin the policy to a specific version (for example v1.22).
+Pinning to a specific version allows the behavior to remain consistent if the policy definition changes in future Kubernetes releases.

 ## Hands on demo